 Today the capabilities of smartphones and mobile devices are probably enough to survive in the middle of nowhere.
 Well, at least they can show you where you are and how to get to the nearest Walmart.
 That is why the navigation apps are so popular.
-With such app, you can find your way in an unknown city, create a route avoiding a traffic jam or help other users with navigation.
+With such an app, you can find your way in an unknown city, create a route avoiding a traffic jam or help other users with navigation.

-TNS research studied users drivers for installing navigation and location-based apps on their smartphones and here is the result:
+TNS research studied users drivers for installing navigation, and location-based apps on their smartphones and here is the result:

-So, if you are thinking of navigation app development, you probably made a right business choice.
+So, if you are thinking of navigation app development, you probably made the right business choice.
 In this article, I am going to guide you through the features and niceties of one of the market leaders Waze app.

-Waze is a second most popular navigation app after Google Maps.
+Waze is the second most popular navigation app after Google Maps.
 The funny thing is that Google acquired Waze in 2013.
 By that time it already had over 40 million registered users, who shared about 30 million reports only in the U.S.